 }

-The if expression checks to see if our value is out of range, tells the user about the problem, and calls continue to start the next iteration of the loop and ask for another guess.
+The if expression checks whether our value is out of range, tells the user about the problem, and calls continue to start the next iteration of the loop and ask for another guess.
 After the if expression, we can proceed with the comparisons between guess and the secret number knowing that guess is between 1 and 100.

 However, this is not an ideal solution: if it was absolutely critical that the program only operated on values between 1 and 100, and it had many functions with this requirement, it would be tedious (and potentially impact performance) to have a check like this in every function.